skellat/new-blog-post-tweety/RSS.md

 permalink: /subscribe/
 ---

 We very strongly encourage and support the use of RSS to follow this blog.
-Feel free to [subscribe via RSS]({{site.baseurl}}/feed.xml) in your feed reader.
-We try to make our feed available as easily as possible.
+Please feel free to [subscribe via RSS]({{site.baseurl}}/feed.xml) in your feed reader.
+We try to make our feed available to readers as easily as possible.

 Don't have a feed reader?
 We strongly suggest using great tools like these: